D3lt4lph4/papers/docs/tracking/vkitti.md

 ## Brief

-This article presents a new approach to deep learning training.
+This article presents a new approach to alleviate the cost of annotation for training data.
 They use generated data to train neural networks and show the impact of weather condition on real dataset.
 They have four contributions:

 - Generation of a generated dataset from an existing one
 - Creation of the Virtual Kitti dataset